keybase/book-content/00-getting_started/01-security.md

 {% set section_title = "Security" %}

 ## Security on Keybase
-Public-key cryptography protects your files, messages, *and* your account itself on Keybase.
+To protect your files, messages, *and* your account itself, Keybase uses public-key cryptography.

 Protecting your account is important because it’s basically your online identity.
 It confirms that you are actually *you*—not someone who hacked or otherwise accessed your account.

+TL;DR Multiple layers of public-key cryptography ensure the security of your Keybase account.
+Instead of relying on a username and password, your account is cryptographically linked directly to your device.

-## Keybase uses public-key cryptography
+### Keybase uses public-key cryptography
 Before we get into the details of how this works, let’s define some terms that will be useful to understand. **Encryption** is the process of scrambling data or info so that it can’t be read. **Decryption** reverses that so data can be read again.
 A **key** is the process—basically a ton of math that we won’t get into—that does the encrypting or decrypting.

 Encryption and decryption can happen symmetrically or asymmetrically.
 In **symmetric encryption**, the same key is used to both scramble and unscramble the data.
 In **asymmetric encryption**, a pair of two different keys, usually, a public and a private key are used: one for scrambling the data and another for unscrambling.